Updated: 1st March 2023

 Chaplain: The Reverend David Murdoch

-Bluebell Railway Trust: Stephen Bigg (as Society Chairman) and Colin Tyson (elected by the Society)
+Bluebell Railway Trust – Society Governors: Paul Churchman (ex officio) and Colin Tyson (elected by the Society)

 The Bluebell Railway Trust: